 Qatar Digital Government brings many benefits to individuals and the country in general, working to save time and expenses, improve the quality of services, provide safer and more innovative services, increase production rates, and improve the experience of accessing data.
 Roles of the Information Technology Sector in Charge of Qatar Digital Government

 The Information Technology sector

-at the Ministry of Transport and Communications is responsible for the initiative of Qatar Digital Government to support digital transformation in the government sector, to go in line with Qatar e-Government 2020 Strategy
+at the Ministry of Communications and Information Technology is responsible for the initiative of Qatar Digital Government to support digital transformation in the government sector, to go in line with Qatar e-Government 2020 Strategy

 , so as to make Qatar’s government closer to the public and more focused on its service and comfort.
 Therefore, it enhances the interaction of the government sector with citizens, residents, and business organizations through high-quality digital services, as well as allows citizens to better interact with government entities and government executives to access information and tools that enhance the informed decision-making process.
 Three departments fall under the Information Technology Affairs Sector to carry out several tasks related to Qatar Digital Government and other initiatives:The E-Government Portal Department is responsible for: